bastiscode/spell_check/REPRODUCE.rst

 As an alternative you can set one of the ``NSC_CONFIG`` or ``NSC_RESUME`` environment variables and use the `train.sh`_ script to start training.
-This script additionally provides functionality to start distributed training in SLURM clusters.
+This script additionally provides functionality to start distributed training on SLURM_ clusters.
 Training using this script would look something like this:

 .. code-block:: bash